jyunhanlin/daka/README.md

 ```

 - Copy `example.env` to `.env`
+- Change the env
+  - FEMAS_DOMAIN: the company domain for FEMAS
+  - FEMAS_USERNAME: your username for FEMAS
-- Enter your username and password
+  - FEMAS_PASSWORD: your password for FEMAS
+  - DELAY_MIN_MINS: the minimum delay minutes
-- Change the DELAY_MIN_MINS or DELAY_MAX_MINS if you want to change the delay time
+  - DELAY_MAX_MINS: the maximum delay minutes
 - Edit the `crontab`

 ```bash